KellerJordan/modded-nanogpt/README.md

 ./run_experiments.sh
 ```

-which will automatically determine how many GPUs your machine has, and prompt you for Huggingface and Wandb tokens.
+which will automatically determine how many GPUs your machine has, prompt you for Huggingface and Wandb tokens, and then run all the yaml files in `experiments` sequentially.

+For more information about CLI or yaml arguments you can reference the table in the drop down below:

 <details>
 <summary><strong>Command-line Arguments Reference</strong></summary>